aaronpowell/aaronpowell.github.io/src/documents/posts/2010-04-08-the-great-umbraco-api-misconception.html.md

 So is there anything that you can do to get around the eventing order with Umbraco?
 The answer is [yes, yes you can][1].

+### Why is it like this?

+If you're interested in knowing why this happens check out my article on the [design of data types][2].

   [1]: /umbraco-event-improvments
+  [2]: /umbraco-data-type-design